azavea/raster-vision/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

 - [ ] Updated `docs/changelog.rst`
+- [ ] Added `needs-backport` label if PR is bug fix that applies to previous minor release
-- [ ] Ran scripts/format_code and commited any changes
+- [ ] Ran scripts/format_code and committed any changes
 - [ ] Documentation updated if needed
 - [ ] PR has a name that won't get you publicly shamed for vagueness